New Jersey Jackals: 2010

 In 2010, the Jackals slipped in the first half, finishing fourth with a 19–27 record.
 The team battled back to a 23–23 record in the second half, beating out the Worcester Tornadoes by 0.5 game for the fourth and final playoff spot.
-The Jackals were swept by Quebec three games to none in the opening round.
+The Jackals were swept by Québec three games to none in the opening round.

 2011

 The Jackals finished the regular season 57–36, the second most season wins in franchise history behind the 62 wins the 2002 team put up.
-Despite an impressive record, the Jackals were unable to win either half of the regular season (Quebec won both halves), and finished second of the eight teams.
+Despite an impressive record, the Jackals were unable to win either half of the regular season (Québec won both halves), and finished second of the eight teams.

 On July 30, the Jackals retired Zack Smithlin's #4 jersey in a pregame ceremony.

 Jackals pitcher Isaac Pavlik made a close run for the pitching triple crown, finishing the regular season atop the league in wins and strikeouts, but third in ERA.

-The Jackals defeated the Pittsfield Colonials to advance to the Can-Am League Championship Series, losing again to Quebec.
+The Jackals defeated the Pittsfield Colonials to advance to the Can-Am League Championship Series, losing again to Québec.

 2012

 The Jackals completed the season second overall with a 59–41 record.
-They once again faced Les Capitales in the championship series, which was extended to a best-of-seven, but again lost.
+They once again faced the Capitales in the championship series, which was extended to a best-of-seven, but again lost.

 Jackals 3B Nick Giarraputo was named the Can-Am League's 2012 Player of the Year.

 2013

 The Jackals finished at 55–44, in second place.

-Quebec loomed in the league championship series again, and the Jackals rallied from three games to one down to force a seventh game which Les Capitales won.
+Québec loomed in the league championship series again, and the Jackals rallied from three games to one down to force a seventh game which the Capitales won.